Burger Chef

 Burger Chef was an American fast-food restaurant chain.
 It began operating in 1954 in Indianapolis, Indiana, expanded throughout the United States, and at its peak in 1973 had 1,050 locations, including some in Canada.
 The chain featured several signature items, such as the Big Shef and Super Shef hamburgers.

 In 1982, the General Foods Corporation, owners of the Burger Chef trademark and name, divested itself of the restaurant chain, gradually selling to the owners of Hardee's.

-The final restaurant to carry the Burger Chef name closed in 1996.
+The final restaurant to use Burger Chef's branding and signage closed in 1996.
+Three former locations (in Cleveland, Tennessee, South Charleston, West Virginia, and Reidsville, North Carolina) continue to sell Burger Chef menu items, but no longer operate under that name.

 History

 In 1954, Frank and Donald Thomas patented the flame broiler in their parent company General Equipment Corporation and started their restaurant in Indianapolis, Indiana.
 In 1957, they opened their first Burger Chef.

 Burger Chef spread across the United States, following a strategy of opening outlets in smaller towns.